 Ed’s path to trail running started with track running, shorter-distance road racing and duathlons.
 He had a good amount of success in those types of races, at one point achieving overall or age-division wins in seven consecutive races around Colorado.

 In 2017, Ed transitioned to ultrarunning.
-Since that time, completed five ultra events, has twice completed our Gnar Slam series, has picked up six divisional wins in the Master’s or Grandmaster’s divisions, and has set three divisional course records.
-This, despite having three screws holding his femur together.
-For the coming year, he has his sights set on completing his first 100 miler (the Bighorn 100) and winning his division in that race.
+Since that time, he’s completed eight ultra events, has twice completed our Gnar Slam series, took first overall and set the course record at the Sangre de Cristo 100k, picked up nine age-group wins in various trail races, and set three age-group course records.
+This, with three screws still holding his femur together.